 PHIL: Yeah, I’ve gotten calls like that from you but not very often and, you know, you don’t sort of project the sort of personality that would be that introspective.
 It’s interesting to hear you - you actually critique your own (overlapping).

 JOHN: Well, there are some things I don’t really care about, but preaching the Word of God accurately, that doesn’t belong in the category of things I don’t care about.
 I mean I have to give an account for every single passage.
 You don’t want to do this unless you are serious about what you’re handling.

 PHIL: Yeah.
 Talk a bit about the process of your preparation.
 One of the things I vividly remember from that first year when I came here, and I think it was that week during Shepherds’ Conference, I came into your office - in those days, you did all your study here at the church, and I walked in and you were in the midst of studying for a sermon, and it absolutely amazed me, the scene that unfolded before me.
 You had two large surfaces of desks filled with books that were open on these little bookstands, and you were going from book to book, writing stuff down.
 Is that still - talk about the process.

 JOHN: Pretty much.

-PHIL: You also do kind of two drafts.
-While you’re studying you take notes, and then when you prepare your sermon, you transfer those notes to…talk about that.
+PHIL: You also do kind of two drafts, while you’re studying, you take notes and then when you prepare your sermon, you transfer those notes to - talk about (overlapping).

 PHIL: And you write those notes on yellow legal paper.